Boadzie/AIScript/data-science/data-science.md

 #### Phase 3 - Data Preparation

-This phase involves preprocessing the data into a form that is suitable for doing analyis and build models.
+This phase involves preprocessing the data into a form that is suitable for doing analysis and build models.
 It includes cleaning, wrangling, curating and preparing data.
 Objectives include;

 - Data Integration